thatdeveloperkokou/era-bot-group3/README.md

 • PostgreSQL database on Render

-• Cron jobs on Render for automated power logging
+• Random data generator for testing and demos

 • GitHub to help with collaboration with my team members and Version control